Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ![](img/Installing_SpiraPlan_26.png)

-Once you have confirmed that everything is correct, click the **"Install"** button to actually begin the process of installing SpiraPlan<sup>®</sup> onto your system.
+Once you have confirmed that everything is correct, click the **"Install"** button to actually begin the process of installing Spira onto your system.
 The installer will then display a progress bar as the installation proceeds.
 Once the installation is complete, the installer will provide confirmation, or display information about any problems it encountered.

 Click the "Finish" button to complete the installation.

 Congratulations!
-You have successfully installed SpiraPlan<sup>®</sup> onto your system.
-If you type <http://localhost/SpiraPlan> into your browser you should see the SpiraPlan<sup>®</sup> login page.
+You have successfully installed Spira onto your system.
+If you type <http://localhost/SpiraPlan> into your browser you should see the Spira login page.
 If for any reason you don't see the login page, please contact Inflectra<sup>®</sup> [support team](http://www.inflectra.com/Support).

 ### Upgrading